SciKit-Surgery/scikit-surgeryspeech/README.rst

 The speech recognition is done by the `Google Cloud API`_, you have to get the credentials to use it or change the recognition service.

-Keyword detection is done by the `Porcupine API`_, you have to set different paths in your environment variables to get it running, described below.
+Keyword detection is done by the `Porcupine API`_.
+This should be have been installed automatically via the pvporcupine dependency

 Please explore the project structure, and implement your own functionality.